astronomer/docs/learn/airflow-decorators.md

 Note that when adding traditional operators, dependencies are still defined using bit-shift operators.

 You can pass information between decorated tasks and traditional operators using [XCom](airflow-passing-data-between-tasks.md).
-See the following tabs for examples.
+See the following sections for examples.

 ### TaskFlow to TaskFlow